CareSet/Zermelo/README.md

 **howLongToCacheInSeconds()**
 If cache is enabled, we use this setting to configure how long we wish to retain the cached report, before re-running the original query.

+**getCacheDatabaseSource()**
+Specify a location where we want our report to point to, overriding the automatically-generated cache table name.
+With this property, the report developer can specify the source for the cache database.
+You may want to use this if you're data is ending up in a specific, known location, and you want to point your report at it.
+You can either implement this function in your report, or set the property $CACHE_DATABASE_SOURCE using this structure:

+    protected $CACHE_DATABASE_SOURCE = [
+        'database' => '_zermelo_cache_overload',
+        'table' => 'northwind_cust_overload'
+    ];

 #### Add custom Javascript

 **GetReportJS()**